Ridiculously easypaycheck calculator

 • Payment amount

-• Employee’s bank account and routing numbers
+• Employee’s bank account and routing numbers (for direct deposits)

 • Check memo (optional)